hvs-consulting/nfs-security-tooling/README.md

 This repository contains two tools, `nfs_analyze` and `fuse_nfs` that are released along with our [blog post](https://www.hvs-consulting.de/en/nfs-security-identifying-and-exploiting-misconfigurations/) on the NFS protocol from a pentester's perspective.

+The tools can detect common misconfigurations on NFS servers that allow access to files outside the exported directories and privilege escalation.

+The [wiki](https://github.com/hvs-consulting/nfs-security-tooling/wiki) contains technical background information.

+# Installation
 These tools are designed for and tested on Linux.
 To install, first make sure pkg-config, libfuse3-dev and python3-dev are installed.
 For example, on Kali you can run